If you’ve ever wanted to create a membership site with a login page in WordPress, you’re not alone.

 Fortunately, reaping these benefits doesn’t have to be a struggle.
 By choosing the right software and establishing some simple settings, you can get your membership site off the ground quickly.

-How to Build a Membership Site with Login Features (In 3 Steps)
+How to Build a Membership Site with a Login Page in WordPress (In 3 Steps)

 Without further ado, let’s dive right into starting your own membership website.
 Make sure you have a WordPress website up and running before you begin.